-A corporation must not represent itself to be a veterinary practice unless one or more veterinary practitioners has or have the controlling interest in the corporation (exceptions are detailed in s 14(5) of the Act).
+The Act (s 70) specifies that a corporation must not represent itself to be a veterinary practice unless one or more veterinary practitioners has or have the controlling interest in the corporation (exceptions are detailed in s 14 (5) of the Act).

-The legislation requires that all licensed premises are managed by a superintendent, who must be a registered veterinary practitioner.
+The Act (s 67) requires that all licensed premises are managed by a superintendent who must be a registered veterinary practitioner.

 LICENSED HOSPITAL TYPE Number

-Small Animal Hospitals 607
+Small Animal Hospitals 626

-Small & Large Animal Hospitals 45
+Small & Large Animal Hospitals 43

 Large Animal Hospitals 14

-Total 666
+Total 683